All Episodes

 That was the old B word.

-Nobody uses a Court.
+Nobody uses a seaboard.

-Nobody is gonna go there.
+Nobody is going to go there.

-Uh it does represent a coarsening.
+It does represent a coarsening.

-Been warning about this for well, the whole time I've been doing this program, but we've been losing the battle here.
+Been warning about this for, well, the whole time I've been doing this program, but we've been losing the battle here.

-It's my point.
+That's my point.

-Two completely different Americas.
+Two completely different Americas, portrayed and celebrated.

 Joanna in Corpus Christie.